 We will receive cash proceeds from the exercise of any Warrants.
+Warrants that are exercised on a cash basis.
 We believe the likelihood that Warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our common stock.
-On May 9, 2024, the closing price of our common stock was \$4.69 per share.
+On May 9, 2024 August 5, 2024, the closing price of our common stock was \$4.69 \$3.33 per share.
 To the extent the market price of our common stock remains below the exercise price of \$11.50 per share, we believe that Warrant holders will be unlikely to exercise their Warrants for cash, resulting in little or no cash proceeds to us for any such exercise.
 To the extent we receive any cash proceeds, we expect to use such proceeds for general corporate and working capital purposes, which would increase our liquidity.
 However, we do not expect to rely materially on the cash exercise of Warrants to fund our operations.